SuperPepino/simpleloginV1/README.md

 | `changelog`     | View changes                         |
 | `quit`          | Exit the program                     |

----

-## Contributing
+## Contributing to the project

 -  Found a bug?
 Open an issue
 -  Have an idea?
 Suggest a feature
 -  Want to improve the code?
-Submit a Pull Reques
+Submit a Pull Request

-All contributions are welcome.
+All contributions are welcome and highly encouraged.

----
 ## AI declaration

 Used copilot for deployment to PyPi and chatgpt for simple bug fixes early on.

----

 ## Optimization